-E. Aretha Phiri: The Queer Unthought: Writing Women Otherwise
+F. Aretha Phiri: The Queer Unthought: Imagining Blackness Otherwise

-In his article, "Outside in Black Studies: Reading from a Queer Place in the Diaspora."
-Rinaldo Walcott asks us to consider "what might be at stake when we risk reading for and creating works that think the unthought of blackness."
-This elective examines the efficacy of conceptually gueer writing that attempts to resurrect in the political imagination the historically marginalized experiences and peripheral realities - the "queer unthought" - of black, gueer women living at the turn of the nineteenth-, twentieth- and twenty-first centuries.
-In their unconventional, experimental works which resist the strictures of genre, space and time.
-Saidiva Hartman (Wayward Lives, Beautiful Experiments), Antjie Krog (Country of my Skull), Toni Morrison (Beloved) and Koleka Putuma (Collective Amnesia) attempt simultaneously to reflect and trouble the comparably (in)congruous, racialized and gendered, sociopolitical contexts that these non-conforming. transgressive 'bodies' exist in and navigate.
-Operating at the interface between black and gueer studies, the elective seeks to complicate and expand the paradigmatically theoretical, academic imperative by guerying how such recusant works (and subjects) might help us to further contemplate prejudicial sociohistorical ideologies and practices, and to imagine, finally, the prospects of a world (and subjectivities) otherwise.
+In his article, "Outside in Black Studies: Reading from a Queer Place in the Diaspora," Rinaldo Walcott considers "what might be at stake when we risk reading for and creating works that think the unthought of blackness."
+This elective examines the efficacy of conceptually queer writing and film that attempts to resurrect in the political imagination the historically marginalized experiences and peripheral realities - the "queer unthought" - of black people living at the turn of the twentieth- and twenty-first centuries.
+In their unconventional, experimental works which resist the strictures of genre, space and time, Saidiya Hartman (Wayward Lives, Beautiful Experiments), Toni Morrison (Jazz), Claudia Rankine (Citizen) and Rebecca Hall (Passing) attempt simultaneously to reflect and trouble the comparably incongruous, racialized and gendered, socio-political contexts that these non-conforming, transgressive 'bodies' exist in and navigate.
+Operating at the interface between black and queer studies, the elective seeks to complicate and expand the theoretical paradigm by querying how such recusant works (and subjects) might help us to further contemplate prejudicial sociohistorical ideologies and practices, and to imagine, finally, the prospects of a world and subjectivities otherwise.

 Saidiya Hartman, Wayward Lives, Beautiful Experiments

-Toni Morrison, Beloved
+Toni Morrison, Jazz

-Antjie Krog, Country of my Skull
+Claudia Rankine, Citizen

-Koleka Putuma, Collective Amnesia
+Rebecca Hall, Passing [Netflix Film]

-F. Nomonde Ntsepo: Reading Friendship
+G. Nomonde Ntsepo: Reading Friendship